maxnd/mxMarkEdit/README.md

 ## Files management

 The `File - Search in files...` menu item open a form to search a word or a sentence within all the `.md` (document) and `.csv` (tables) files contained in a folder specified by the user, including its possible subfolders.
 Specify the folder to search in with the button `Set folder`, whose value will be remembered by the app, and then type the text to search for in the field `Find`.
 Then press `Return` or click on the button `Find`.
 In the grid above the buttons it will be shown a row for each occurrence of the text to be found both in the documents and in the tables files, along with the context in which it appears (some words before and after it).
 The columns of the grid - path, file name and context - can be sorted with a click on their headers.
 Pressing `Return` on a row of the grid, or double clicking on it, make the app open the corresponding file, and move the cursor to the position of the text to be found, or, if the file is a `.csv` one, to the cell that contains it.
+The search stops to 2,000 recurrences, asking the user to refine it.

 Moving the mouse over the label of the file path and name, at the bottom left of the main interface of the app, a hint appears with the complete content, even if in the label it's truncated due to its length.